Trump Administration Aims To Loosen Obama-Era Truck Safety Rules

 The sleep apnea rule is not the only safety regulation halted in recent months.
 The FMCSA also killed a revamp of the motor carrier safety rating system and and halted development of a rule requiring speed-limiting devices on trucks.
 Efforts to require underride guards on trailers — which would stop a car in a collision before the passenger compartment could wedge under the trailer — and automatic emergency braking on trucks are also now on hold.

-"I find the current climate troubling," says John Lannen, executive director of the Truck Safety Coalition, who says the Trump administration undermining safety at a time when the number of serious truck-related crashes, injuries and fatalities are on the rise.
+"I find the current climate troubling," says John Lannen, executive director of the Truck Safety Coalition, who says the Trump administration is undermining safety at a time when the number of serious truck-related crashes, injuries and fatalities are on the rise.

 "All the numbers are trending the wrong way," Lannen says.
 "We're over 4,000 deaths a year now in truck crashes.
 It's been going up steadily and we need to do something now."